Avoid micro-managing virtual team members by scheduling a clear finish.

 For items that don’t naturally fit in a calendar appointment (eg: you’re rolling out a new process to improve on-time delivery and quality), you can still make appointments with yourself to reinforce the initiative (communicate at least five times through five different channels) and to review performance.

 When you create an expectation – particularly a new one that is the result of training or a new process – follow through on behavior quickly.
-When people get the behavior right, celebrate it, acknowledge it, and reinforce that this is what people like us do.
+And, when people get the behavior right, celebrate it, acknowledge it, and reinforce that this is what people like us do.

 When it doesn’t happen, have quick INSPIRE conversations to redirect people back to the new way of doing things.
 If there are problems that prevent people from doing what’s needed, solve them quickly and visibly.